 “Don’t look so stun.
 You know how much I liked him last year.”

 True but he’d been dating Sara Lungberg then, only breaking up with her when she graduated.
 Attie had met Chris from Eastbrook High.
 She’d been crazy about him and completely over Jax.

 Sarah Jane had made sure of it before agreeing to go out with him.

-Of course, that was before Chris was caught messing around with a girl from St. Thomas prep school.
+That was before Chris was caught messing around with a girl from St. Thomas prep school.